 Beat the Clock- Set the timer for 10 minutes and quickly clean one room as fast as you can.
 To make it more efficient, have all the supplies ready to go, crank up some music, and grab your kids to help out.
 Dust, clean the windows, and quickly sweep the floor… you’ll be surprised how much cleaning you will get done in just 10 minutes!
 (It’s also a nice cardio boost too!
 I’m all for double duty cleaning + moving my body!) 🙂

 Take out the Trash- Daily empty all wastebaskets and recycling bins throughout your home.
 It keeps them from overflowing and keeps your home from getting smelly.

 Touch It Once- As soon as mail, school papers, work files, church flyers, or any piece of paper comes into your home, deal with it then.
 File keepsakes, hang artwork or snap a photo for your digital collection, write down important dates on the calendar, pay or schedule bill payments, file important documents, place magazines to read in their proper place, and then recycle or shred the rest.

 Quick Sweep-Through- Grab the laundry basket and do a quick scan of one room, area, or space.
-Remove items that don’t belong and put them away, throw away trash, and pick items no longer used, needed or played with that can be given away.
+Remove items that don’t belong and put them away, throw away the trash, and pick items no longer used, needed or played with that can be given away.